-*- coding: utf-8 -*-

 _add_to_environ = None

-#: All values in _load_path coalesced
+#: All values in environ and add_to_environ

 _raw_values = None

-#: All values parsed via init() and os.environ that don't match loadpath
+#: All values parsed via init()

 _parsed_values = None